 Warehouse Management Systems (WMS)

 ShipBob’s WMS is the backbone of our piece picking operation.
-It’s designed to optimise every step of the process, from order receipt to shipment.
+It’s designed to optimize every step of the process, from order receipt to shipment.
 The system calculates optimal routes for pickers, integrates seamlessly with inventory tools, and uses AI machine learning to identify opportunities for improvement.

 Barcode Scanning and RFID Technology